szymanskir/hackeRnews/README.md

 ```

 The Hacker News API is constructed in such way that a single item is
-retrieved with a single requestes.
+retrieved with a single request.
 This means that the retrieval of 200
 items requires 200 separate API calls.
 Processing this amount of
 requests sequentially takes a significant amount of time.
 In order to
 solve the issue the `hackeRnews` package makes use of the `future.apply`
 package (<https://github.com/HenrikBengtsson/future.apply>) which allows
-to fetch all of request items in parallel.
+to fetch all of requested items in parallel.
 This requires additional
 setup:

 ``` r